seyyatech/solace-rdp-bridge/bridge/README.md

   5xx, a timeout, or a request-level error retries, then nacks with a requeue if every attempt fails.
-- **Retry with backoff and a circuit breaker**, per target: a struggling target gets protected instead of hammered at a fixed rate.
+- **Retry with backoff and a circuit breaker**, per target: a struggling target gets protected instead of retried at a fixed rate indefinitely.
 - **Structured logs**: every log line carries the message ID, the target, and whether the message was redelivered, so a failed delivery is root-causable from the bridge's own logs.
 - **Payload transformation**: a fixed field/header mapping and enrichment, applied before